jwodder/demagnetize-rs/README.md

       connecting to peers.
 The possible options are:
         - `"always"` – Always use encryption.
 Also causes announcements to HTTP trackers to include a `requirecrypto=1` parameter.
-        - `"fallback"` — Try creating an encrypted connection first; if the encryption handshake fails, and the peer does not require encryption, try again with an unencrypted connection.
+        - `"prefer"` — Try creating an encrypted connection first; if the encryption handshake fails, and the peer does not require encryption, try again with an unencrypted connection.
 Also causes announcements to HTTP trackers to include a `supportcrypto=1` parameter.